CjSong97/tutorial-v2/content/introduction.md

 - An Eclipse with DDK plugins imported from the Github repository
 - A DDK runtime
 - A brand new Xtext project named SmallJava
+We will mostly be working in the folder called `org.example.smalljava`.

-You are now ready to move on to the Avaloq DDK part of this tutorial!
+You are now ready to start implementing your own DSL named SmallJava!